traPtitech/NeoShowcase/docs/architecture.md

 https://github.com/traPtitech/traefik-forward-auth

-This component performs user authentication using the forward auth middleware of the traefik proxy.
+Performs user authentication using the forward auth middleware of the traefik proxy.

 It is a simple HTTP server that performs the following: